 Once in a while, we may become possessed with intensely strong feelings of affection for something or someone.
 So strong, in fact, that we can hardly control ourselves.
 We know we shouldn’t, but we must, and so assail the object of our desire with such ferocity that we devour it, at least in spirit, anyway.
-Little do we realise that it has the power to devour us.
+Little do we realise that it has the power to consume us.

-Life is full of taboos and temptations: material delights, money, sex, power, status, fame etc., pursuits that, once taken, almost certainly lead us down a dark path of destruction, from which there is no return.
+Life is full of taboos and temptations: material delights, money, sex, power, status, fame etc., pursuits that, once taken, almost certainly lead us down a dark path of destruction from which there is no return.
 Sometimes the thing we so desperately want supplants our whole survival, or so we think, and so we fight tooth and nail to have it just to stay sane or even alive.

 In such instances, our usual spirit of desire is not merely superficial; it runs much deeper and craves to satisfy something more primal.
 Have you ever wanted something so badly that to not have it would mean your life is not worth living?
 To get it, you might have struggled beyond means, spent more than you could afford, demeaned yourself with begging, stealing or borrowing, even violating the rights and prerogatives of others.
 Perhaps you caused terrible harm.
 In the end, was it worth all the drama, the anguish and the pain?

 Whatever the object of desire, when we or others in our lives succumb to the ruthless fixation to satiate passions, the grinding force that arises becomes the central dialectic of psychological trauma.
-Such energetic entanglements seem fated, and spawn from a mythic, long-forgotten, deeply chthonic, subterranean dimension.
-They are driven, or at least provoked by an archaic ancestral urge to survive; to dominate over all rivals and ensure that our genetic pool triumphs for the next generations.
-Here, we are prepared to break down any barriers, rules or restrictions and the modus operandi becomes “to live and let die”, as the saying goes.
+Such energetic entanglements seem fated and spawn from a mythic, long-forgotten, deeply chthonic, subterranean dimension.
+They are driven or at least provoked by an archaic ancestral urge to survive, to dominate over all rivals and ensure that our genetic pool triumphs for the next generations.
+Here, we are prepared to break down any barriers, rules or restrictions, and the modus operandi becomes “to live and let die”, as the saying goes.

 …and possess it we must, even if the damned thing kills us.